 In October 2016, my wife Abby and I traveled to the American West for our twelfth anniversary, a journey we make as often as we are able.
 We love the west, and were married in southern Utah in 2004 at Arches National Park.

-So to answer their question about what’s changed: essentially, nothing.
+What’s changed?
+Essentially, nothing.
 I don’t exactly agree that these are head and shoulders above my past efforts.
 I will say that yes, it is an evolving craft, and one I hope I continue to hone and improve.
 But part of me says that my audience sees only the new product, and only half-remembers some of our great trips in the past.

 I think, for example, that our 2014 anniversary trip A Perfect Ten was as good as The Endless Sky.
 Some of my recent solo hiking trips Siren Song, Off the Map and My Two Cents, compete well too.